 Along with onions, leeks and shallots, garlic is a species in the plant family named Alliaceae.
 Garlic is low in calories and very rich in Vitamin C, Vitamin B6 and Manganese.
 It also contains trace amounts of various other nutrients such as Selenium, Fiber and decent amounts of calcium, copper, potassium, phosphorus, iron and vitamin B1.
 Garlic also contains antioxidants that protect against cell damage and ageing.

 There are more than 100 varieties of garlic grown worldwide, but they are generally split into two major types.
-There are two major types of garlic (Allium sativum), hard-necks (Ophioscorodon) and soft-necks (Sativum), each one
+There are two major types of garlic (Allium sativum), hard-necks (Ophioscorodon) and soft-necks (Sativum), each one has its own varieties and sub-varieties.

 Soft-neck garlic is most commonly seen garlic in grocery store.
 Its names derives from the multiple layers of creamy white or bright papery parchment covering the bulb and continuing up the neck.
 Hard-necked varieties are often much easier to peel than their soft-necked cousins.